 I absolutely adore the new additional natural light and the modern sleek look of the full windows.
-Not only were these windows sizes a custom order, but we had to order them with tempered glass to be able to get them in the floor the ceiling size.
+Not only were these window sizes a custom order, but we had to order them with tempered glass to be able to get them in the floor to ceiling size.

 Of course the dogs are loving their enhanced full view of all of the dogs and neighbors walking the neighborhood too.

-But wait!
-This room is far from finished.
-Next up will be a replacement ceiling and possibly new walls.
 We honestly haven’t decided yet what the walls we be in the end.
-We are considering just painting the rough paneling for a rustic look to go with the stone fireplace, or new sheetrock walls, or even changing it to shiplap walls.
+We are considering just painting the rough paneling for a rustic look to go with the stone fireplace.
+But we are also considering new sheetrock walls, or even changing it to shiplap walls.

 As for me, I will be busy in the next few weeks converting one of the walk-in closets in this room to my own personal craft room (yeah for me!!) and completing some furniture upgrade projects for this room.

-I also have the challenge of finding space for our additional large dog kennel we purchased this year and how to hide it while still making this room a more inviting and relaxing space.
+I also have the challenge of finding space for our additional large dog kennel we purchased this year.
+I need to figure out how to hide it while still making this room a more inviting and relaxing space.
 It seems a new floor plan and inspirational mood board project are also needed!

 Even without construction going on, the rest of this year is sure to be a busy time.